 My group and I model flows, investigate their physics, and optimize their behaviour.

-We start from a physics-based model of a flow inside or around a device.
-If the model contains unknown parameters then we infer these from experiments using Bayesian Inference combined with adjoint methods.
-This turns a qualitative model into a quantitative model.
+We usually start from physics-based models of a flow inside or around a device.
+We infer the models' parameters from experimental data using Bayesian Inference accelerated with adjoint methods.
+This turns qualitatively-accurate models into quantitatively-accurate models and ranks different models by their evidence (their marginal likelihood), given the data.

 Click on the links above to find out more.